SebGonzalez/VideoChooser/README.md

 Javafx program use for create a video chooser.
 Users have a choice between two videos and they can select one of them

+### Configuration

+Create dir app/externalResources near to the exe and put config.properties file which contains :

+#Number of choice
+choiceNumbers = 2

+#List title of videos
+video.1.1 = Title video 1
+video.1.2 = Title video 2

+etc ...

+Put images of choices in "images" folder and videos in "videos" folder.

 ### Usage
 **Running with gradle:**